dinomatic/docs.dinomatic.com/source/docs/spinoko/customizations.md

 ### Fonts

 Select the font family and base font size for your website.
+Language specific font families (such as Arabic, Chinese, etc.) are also included.

 ![Theme Customizations](/assets/images/spinoko/spinoko-customizer-fonts.png)